Paraconsistent and Paracomplete Zermelo-Fraenkel Set Theory

 \begin{enumerate}

-\item The symbol ``$\bot$'' should be understood as more than merely a contradiction.
-While many classical contradictions such as $\varphi \land \no \varphi$ will be satisfiable, the symbol $\bot$ stands for a much stronger contradiction, i.e., one which is not satisfiable even in ``paraconsistent'' models.
-Some readers might find the addition of $\bot$ to the logic distasteful as it seems to run counter to the idea of paraconsistent logic.
-However, when dealing with a vocabulary $S$ with only finitely many relation symbols, one can consider the following sentence:
+\item The falsum symbol ``$\bot$'' should not be understood as just a `contradiction' but rather as a strong form of falsity, one which cannot be satisfied even in `paraconsistent' models.
+Some readers might initially find the addition to $\bot$ to the logic distasteful, as it seems to run counter to the idea of paraconsistency.
+However, in a vocabulary with finitely many relation symbols, one can write the following sentence:

 This sentence {\it is} satisfiable, but only in the trivial model consisting of exactly one object $a$, which is both equal and not equal to itself ($a =^+ a$ and $a =^- a$) and for which all relation-interpretations are {\it true} and {\it false}.
 Adding ``$\bot$'' to the language is equivalent to disregarding this trivial model.
 Since we focus on set theory, we will have no interest in such a model and thus have no reservations about $\bot$.